-We explore the neural processing of sensory information in the context of behavior.
+The Wesson Lab explores the neural processing of sensory information in the context of behavior.
 This line of questioning provides an ideal platform to test specific hypotheses regarding the neural basis of sensory dysfunction in neurological disorders, including dementias and addiction, wherein sensory processing is aberrant.
-To accomplish these major goals, we utilize a variety of methods, ranging from multi-site electrophysiological recordings or optical imaging from defined brain structures in behaving animals to cutting-edge operant behavioral assays, some of which we perform in viral/genetic animal models with precise neural perturbations.
-Our goals for our research include:
+To accomplish these major goals, they utilize a variety of methods, ranging from multi-site electrophysiological recordings or optical imaging from defined brain structures in behaving animals to cutting-edge operant behavioral assays, some of which they perform in viral/genetic animal models with precise neural perturbations.
+The goals for their research include:

 Define brain systems for sensory information processing and motivated behaviors:

 The ventral striatum (VS) is an integrative network of brain structures, which: 1) processes sensory information, and 2) is necessary for both motivated behaviors and the rewarding effects of psychostimulants.
 The olfactory tubercle (OT) subregion of the VS resides in a likely advantageous position for guiding motivated behaviors, since it both receives monosynaptic input from the olfactory bulb and also has direct interconnectedness with other VS regions and the basal ganglia.
 The role of the OT in sensory-driven motivated behaviors is not defined.